376th Air Expeditionary Wing: 376th Strategic Wing

 In 1970, Headquarters SAC received authority from Headquarters USAF to discontinue the 4252d SW, which was equipped with combat aircraft, and to activate an Air Force controlled (AFCON) unit which could carry a lineage and history.
+(Note: MAJCON units could not carry a permanent history or lineage.
+Ravenstein, Charles A. (1984).
+"A Guide to Air Force Lineage and Honors".)
 On 1 April 1970, the 4252d was replaced by the 376th, which had been redesignated the 376th Strategic Wing.
-The 82d SRS was transferred to the 376th, while the 4252d's maintenance squadrons were replaced by ones with the 376th numerical designation of the new wing.
+The 82d Strategic Reconnaissance Squadron was transferred to the 376th, while the 4252d's maintenance squadrons were replaced by ones with the 376th numerical designation of the new wing.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.
+(Note: The 376th Wing continued, through temporary bestowal, the history, and honors of the World War II 376th Bombardment Group.
+It was also entitled to retain the honors (but not the history or lineage) of the 4252d.)

 The rotational B-52 elements were shifted to the 307th Strategic Wing at U-Tapao Royal Thai Navy Airfield, Thailand soon afterward.
 Using aircraft and crews deployed from CONUS-based SAC wings, the 376th SW controlled the 909th Air Refueling Squadron (KC-135A/Q/R) and supported rotational reconnaissance aircraft (TR-1, SR-71).
 It conducted airborne radio relay operations, April–November 1970; February–June 1971 and March 1972 – August 1973.
 The Wing was inactivated at Kadena on 30 October 1991 with the drawdown of strategic forces after the end of the Cold War.
 Its mission was absorbed by the host 18th Wing.

 War in Afghanistan

 Manas air base operations began 16 December 2001 and included the 86th Contingency Response Group from Ramstein Air Base, Germany as well as contractors and French engineers.
-Since then it has hosted forces from Australia, Denmark, France, Italy, New Zealand, Norway, South Korea, Spain and the Netherlands.
-Coalition aircraft previously based here have included tankers (KC-135s), tactical airlift (C-130s), fighters (F-18, F-16, Mirage 2000) and helicopters (Super Puma).
+The base hosted forces from Australia, Denmark, France, Italy, New Zealand, Norway, South Korea, Spain and the Netherlands.
+Aircraft previously based here have included tankers (KC-135s), tactical airlift (C-130s), fighters (F-18, F-16, Mirage 2000) and helicopters (Super Puma) from multiple states.

 In February 2009, the Kyrgyz Parliament voted to close the base after the two governments failed to agree on a higher rent for the property.
 American and Kyrgyz officials continued negotiations after the announcement, and on 23 June a tentative agreement was reached.
 Under the new arrangement, the United States will pay $200 million, three times the previous rent, for continued use of the facilities.
 Before the handover to the Kyrgyz military, Kyrgyz forces handled security in the areas surrounding the facility, while American forces provided security for the facility, and the site was then called a "transit center" instead of an "air base".

 After Russian pressure on Kyrgyzstan, increased rent payments, and renewed pressure to leave, the United States removed its forces from the base in 2014 and the wing was inactivated.